-- 3.8 The review process itself includes consulting with a number of potentially interested parties, including the Police, business and local residents.
-The Licensing Authority must follow the procedures set out in the Act, which specify a range of statutory consultees. - 3.9 The results of the consultation will be reported to the Licensing Committee later this year prior to ratification by Full Council in December.
+- 2.11 The review process itself includes consulting with a number of potentially interested parties, including the Police, businesses and local residents.
+The authority's consultation process must follow the procedures set out in the Act, which specify a range of statutory consultees. - 2.12 The results of the consultation will be reported to the Licensing Committee later this year prior to ratification by Full Council in December.
 Appendix B is a timetable of the consultation process.

-4 CRIME AND DISORDER IMPLICATIONS
+3 CRIME AND DISORDER IMPLICATIONS

-4.1 The prevention of crime and disorder is one of the three licensing objectives and will continue to be a key consideration within the policy statement.
-The review will be undertaken in accordance with relevant Council policies and have regard to existing strategies.
+3.1 The prevention of Crime and Disorder is one of the three licensing objectives and will continue to be a key consideration within the policy statement.
+The review will be undertaken in accordance with relevant Council policies and have regard to existing strategies

-5 EQUALITY AND DIVERSITY IMPLICATIONS
+4 EQUALITY AND DIVERSITY IMPLICATIONS

-5.1 The consultation process will seek to engage with a number of organisations who represent the interests of a range of community groups.
-As necessary, the Licensing Officer will assist representations of these groups to enable them to express their views during the consultation exercise.
+4.1 The consultation process will seek to engage with a number of organisations who represent the interests of a range of community groups.
+As necessary, the Licensing Officer will assist members of these groups to enable them to express their views during the consultation exercise.

-6 RECOMMENDATION
+5 RECOMMENDATION

-6.1 It is proposed that the Committee RESOLVES

-- (1) That, subject to any amendments required by the Committee, the draft Gambling Licensing Policy Statement (appendix A) be approved for commencement of the consultation. - (2) That the likely timetable for the consultation period be noted (appendix B).
+- 5.1 It is proposed that the Committee RESOLVES - (1) That, subject to any amendments required by the Committee, the draft Gambling Licensing Policy Statement (appendix A) be approved for commencement of the consultation. - (2) That the likely timetable for the consultation period be noted (appendix B).

-Angela Law

-Assistant Director, Legal Services
+Angela Law Assistant Director, Legal Services